On-route place guide

 Ashtabula

-Practical and leisure anchor in the second live Ohio Route 20 cluster.
+Practical and leisure anchor in the second live Ohio Route 20 stretch.

 Ashtabula